luiscarlin/guestbook/README.md

 ## Next Steps

 - How does tRPC work in separate repos?
 Even a monorepo?
-- What's the advantage over exporting a client sdk that provides types for REST?
+- What's the advantage of tRPC over exporting a client sdk REST wrapper?
 - How do the types become avaiable in the client?